BabyBroder/VirtualMemoryManager/docs/DESIGN.md

 3. **`initialized`**
    - **Type**: `bool`
-   - **Use**: A flag indicating whether the virtual memory system has been properly initialized, ensuring operations occur only after setup.---
+   - **Use**: A flag indicating whether the virtual memory system has been properly initialized, ensuring operations occur only after setup.
 ---
 ### **Structure: `PageTable`**